 - PhD (English Language Education), The University of Hong Kong

 Aditi has been teaching language, communication and media courses to tertiary students in Hong Kong since 2004.
 Prior to starting her career in education, she worked for BBC World Service Radio as a news presenter and writer.
 In the early 2000s, she took up the position of sub-editor for an online media start-up company.
-Her research interests include examining the newswriting of L2 writers through Appraisal Linguistics and Systemic Functional Linguistics.
+Consequently, her research specialization has largely been in the area of examining the newswriting of L2 writers through Appraisal Linguistics and Systemic Functional Linguistics.

 In addition to supervising postgraduate students’ dissertations at the CAES, she has been teaching MA courses in Applied Linguistics (‘Advanced Research Methods’ ‘Pedagogical Grammar’ and ‘Gender and Language’); postgraduate courses offered by the Graduate School (‘Thesis Writing’ and ‘Intensive English’); and undergraduate courses (‘Core University English’, ‘Academic English for Science’, ‘Academic English for Education Students’ and ‘Academic Communication for Business’).

 At the Faculty level, other than leading a sub-committee on ‘Prevention of Sexual Harassment’ and working to support the use of gender-neutral language for curriculum design and development, she has been part of a MOOC entitled ‘Doing Gender and why it Matters’.
 She is also the recipient of HKU SPACE’s Outstanding Teacher Award (2007) and HKU’s Postgraduate Fellowship Award (2008).